loopwerk/loopwerk.io/content/articles/2025-06-08-thoughts-on-apple.md

 ---
 tags: apple, insights
-summary: With WWDC around the corner, I'm reflecting on why I've fallen out of love with Apple.
-After more than a decade of iOS development, the company's anti-developer stance, Swift's growing complexity, and the eroding software quality led me back to the open web.
+summary: After more than a decade of iOS development, the company's anti-developer stance, Swift's growing complexity, and the eroding software quality led me back to the open web.
 ---

 # Thoughts on Apple, and why I left iOS development behind